programmatordev/kirby-starter/README.md

 ### Kirby CLI

 The [Kirby CLI](https://github.com/getkirby/cli) is available to help with development.
-Make sure to run the following command for all available options:
+Run the following command for all available options:

 ```bash
 ddev kirby